-From Saint Hildegard's Kitchen: Foods of Health, Foods of Joy.
-By Jany Fournier- Rosset, Ligouri Publications, 235 pages, \$ 24.95.
-When Angels Cook: Traditional Italian cooking for body and soul.
-By Sister Germana Consolaro.
-St Pauls, 303 pages, \$34.95.
-Reviewer: Janet Moyle.
+Hildegard's ing, Hildegard said) through to Kitchen: Foods of Health, Foods of mains, vegetables, desserts, liqueurs, Joy.
+By Jany Fournier- Rosset, jams and jellies.
+Ligouri Publications, 235 pages, \$ So if you're looking for some-24.95.
+When Angels Cook: thing different for the adventurous Traditional Italian cooking for cook in your life, this may well be body and soul.
+By Sister Germana it.
+I will pass my copy to my favourite dietician.
+If you're still hungry, then When